Setting goals for your school's social media channelsApril 26, 2021

-To set specific and measurable social media goals, you need to start at the macro level by defining what your overarching goal is.
-You should be able to derive this from your school’s digital marketing plan, but here are a couple of marketing objectives most schools look to improve through social media:
+To set specific and measurable social media goals, you first need to look at the big picture and define what your overarching goal is.
+You should be able to derive this from your school’s digital marketing plan, but here are a couple of marketing objectives most schools look to tackle through social media:

 - Increase brand awareness

 - Grow community engagement

 Once you know which objectives you’re going to focus on, it’s time to choose the right social media platforms.
 If you’re not sure where to start, we recommend completing a social media audit to understand which platforms are currently working for your school.
 Traditional social platforms that we see schools use well include Instagram, Facebook, and Twitter.
 If you find in your audit that you’re currently receiving minimal attention on Twitter, but your Facebook page is buzzing with engagement from your school community, it makes sense to focus your efforts there.